eduardogrilo/Santas-Bag-Org/README.md

 # Santa's Bag Organization
 This code is part of the "Tech Challenge Series – Advent Calendar 2021" advanced by Blip.pt (developed by Devskiller).
-This task is the first one of this challenge (Santa's shopping list) and had a deadline on 2nd of December 2021.

 *This year counting down to Christmas will be even funnier and Blip will be by your side the whole time with a variety of small programming puzzles and lots of prizes!*